 It is important for a child’s head to stay contained within the shell of the car seat during a side impact collision.
 Having the head stay in line with the neck and spinal column is also beneficial and therefore, having the head wings help in this case.
 Keep in mind though, most side impact crashes have more of a frontal component to them, thus pushing an occupants head more forward and then to the side during such a collision.

 Some children may have a hard time adjusting to head wings.
 They can interfere with their peripheral vision or make a child uncomfortable with material so close to their face.
-Our Pacifica and Olympia car seats without internal head wings still provide side impact protection.
+Our Radian r100 and r120 all-in-one convertible car seats without internal head wings still provide side impact protection.
 The side walls of the seats are expansive and deep enough to contain the head in a side impact crash.

 The majority of crashes are frontal collisions.
 Side impact can occur on either side of the vehicle.
 Statistics show almost an equal amount happen on each side.
 One side is not safer than the other.
 Center position provides more protection as it keeps an occupant further from an intruding car or object.